hasindu2008/cornetto/README.md

 # cornetto

 Cornetto is a method for adaptive genome assembly using nanopore sequencing.
-This repository documents the cornetto bioinformatics protocol and contains the source code for cornetto (a collection of shell scripts and a C programme).
+This repository documents the cornetto bioinformatics protocol and contains the source code for Cornetto (a programme written in C and a collection of shell scripts).

 ## Table of Contents